Care and maintenance

 WOVEN CARPETS

-Woven carpets will last longer if you use an underlay or so-called backing.
+Woven carpets will last longer if you use a carpet pad or so-called backing.

 • Shaking and knocking should be avoided.
-Instead, use a hoover and air the carpets.
+Instead, use a vacuum cleaner and air the carpets.

 • Vacuum your carpet regularly.